viking-sudo-rm/StackNN/README.md

 For examples of more complex use cases of this library, refer to the [industrial-stacknns](https://github.com/viking-sudo-rm/industrial-stacknns) repository.

-All this code in this repository is associated with the paper [Context-Free Transductions with Neural Stacks](https://arxiv.org/abs/1809.02836), which appeared at the Analyzing and Interpreting Neural Networks for NLP workshop at EMNLP 2018.
+All the code in this repository is associated with the paper [Context-Free Transductions with Neural Stacks](https://arxiv.org/abs/1809.02836), which appeared at the Analyzing and Interpreting Neural Networks for NLP workshop at EMNLP 2018.
 Refer to our paper for more theoretical background on differentiable data structures.

 ## Running a demo